 So put it on.
 Practicing is the most important step.
 If you don’t want to go for this it will never be anything.

 A topper you are, you practiced, listened back and with tears in your eyes pushed yourself to the limit.
-You really have a nice flow going now and you are ready to go out into the wide world.
-Hiephoi.
+You want to become a full-time Voice Over, you really have a nice flow now and you are ready to go out into the wide world.
+Hooray.
 But now what?
 Are you going to make a decent demo first (3a) or are you going to build a studio right away (3b)?

 I would go for 3a.
 First, a good professional demo.
 If you don’t have one yet, it’s smart to do so with someone who knows about it, a well-known studio you may have worked for before, for example.

 Should you feel you can do it yourself, go for it.
 I made my first demo at a studio for which I had already voiced a few assignments.
 He did want to help me make a full demo.
 Since I did not have my own studio at that time, I was able to record some additional material with him.
 We mixed that with the assignments I had already done.
-This is how I arrived at a good professional first demo.
+That’s how I got a good professional first demo.

-Okay, with me it went like this: because I did on-location voice-over work in my 3FM and MTV days , I was already somewhat familiar with the scene.
+Okay, with me it went like this: because I did voice-over work on location in my 3FM and MTV days, I was already a little known in the scene.
 And I was also the station voice of NPO3.
 Since I was at home with two small children, I did build my home studio right away, because I couldn’t just go out the door.
 That was definitely a gamble, because I didn’t have a whole lot of work yet.
 But since I didn’t know what else I could do, it was the best choice at the time.

 The quietest room in the house became the place for it to happen, and there I built a vocal booth with a friend.
 You can make it as crazy as you want, of course.
 You can have a studio built if you have budget, but I didn’t have a big budget so built it myself.
 A double-walled cabin of about 130x130x230 made of Gamma MDF boards and glass wool.
 Then I installed Auralex foam on the inside, put good flooring on the floor and made a nice double-walled door.
 It was still a big job, but it worked.

-For a little decent sound, you really have to think about your material, construction and where you put it.
+Becoming a voice over is not easy.
+You have to produce good sound on all fronts.
+And so think carefully about your material, construction and where you put it.
 Sound is a special phenomenon.
 The soundproofing of your cubicle is half the trick, the acoustics you create the rest of the recipe.
 I was lucky, my homebrew vocal booth had a nice dry sound right away.
 Little to no noise or weird side noises and no indeterminate reverberations.
 Then I had a topnotch audio engineer flown in to have the acoustics optimized.
 He said I was fine with that booth of mine.
 Nice, because for about €1000 (2011) I was another step ahead.

 This is tricky because each Voice Over or voice actor has his/her own preferences in terms of MiC, pre-amp, interface and audio program.
 Some like this to work, others like that.
 Since I really had no idea what would work for me, I bought practically the same set that a helping colleague in the profession also worked with.
 I ordered everything from thomann.de, but you can also do well at Baxshop.

 What I bought.
 MiC: the Neumann TLM102.
 Reasonably affordable and sellable should it turn out to be nothing.
 The MiC worked fine for that moment, I could do with it.
 Lucky again.
-Meanwhile, I did get a new MiC because I was ready for the next level, but that Neumann was a perfect start.
+Now I do have a new MiC because I was ready for the next level, but that Neumann was a perfect start.

 Then I also have the Symetrix 528E voice processor.
 Then no idea what to do with it, but I had it beautifully.
 As we speak, it is still here and, of course, I do know exactly how it works.
 I figured that out with the help of internet tutorials.